This article has links to products and services we recommend, which we may make a commission from.

 One variety we discovered on our Oaxaca mezcal tour at Geü Beez was Barril.
 This bushy, tall, and wild agave produces a mezcal with delightful citrus and floral notes.

 AUTHENTIC FOOD QUEST TIP: To visit several mezcal distilleries with an in-depth understanding of mezcal, we recommend Mezcal Educational Tours.
-In partnership with Alvin, a certified Master Mezcalier, this tour takes you to artesanal and ancestral producers with many mezcal tasting along the way.
+In partnership with Alvin, a certified Master Mezcalier, this tour takes you to artisanal and ancestral producers with many mezcal tastings along the way.